mousepawmedia/devdocs/source/tools/irc.rst

 as you follow the rules, and a chatroom is relatively sane, this should be easy to avoid.

-In the `#mousepawgames` channel, some staff members have been given op status.
+In the `#mousepawmedia` channel, some staff members have been given op status.
 If you're an op, you can "take op" by typing::

-    /msg chanserv op #mousepawgames
+    /msg chanserv op #mousepawmedia

 Then, you can kick and ban using the :code:`/kick nickname` and :code:`/ban nickname` commands, respectively.
 Please use these powers wisely and